-One of the worst things women hate hearing the most is when someone (especially men) attribute their legitimate feelings and logical behavior to their menstrual period.
+One of the things women hate hearing the most is when someone (especially men) attribute their legitimate feelings and logical behavior to their menstrual period.
 Yes, a woman’s sudden agitation may be associated sometimes to PMSing (Premenstrual Syndrome), but it doesn’t mean it’s the only reason every time a woman gets angry.

 13. Discrimination on Transwomen

 A woman or a transwoman, deserves the rights, privileges, opportunities, and respect equal to every gender.
 Being a transwoman doesn’t make her less of a woman as she doesn’t need to have a uterus to be a woman.
 Transwomen or transgenders in general, experience discrimination from both the male and female population and are deprived of the rights they deserve for being a human equal to everyone.

 14. A woman’s body is her own business and not anybody else’s